Search for anything...

 Features

-• Support adjustable inter-pupillary distance and 0~500 degrees Myopic adjustment, compact, lightweight for long term comfort wearing, also support nearsighted between 0 ~ 5.0 D. Please Note!
-If there is still no signal when connecting to a same devices with HDMI out multiple times, please use a paper clip to press the reset button, reboot the headset, and then press the power button again.
+• Please Note!- If there is still no signal after connecting the same device (HDMI output) multiple times, use a paperclip to press the reset button, restart the headset, and then press the power button.

 Brand: VISIONHMD

-Special Feature: Lightweight, Myopia adjustable 0~5D, Independent Dual Screens
+Special Feature: Independent Dual Screens, Lightweight, Myopia adjustable 0~5D

 Connectivity Technology: HDMI